oVirt/terraform-provider-ovirt/docs/resources/vm.md

 ### Read-Only

+- `effective_template_id` (String) Effective template ID used to create this VM.
+		This field yields the same value as "template_id" unless the "clone" field is set to true.
+In this case the blank template id is returned.
 - `id` (String) oVirt ID of this VM.
 - `status` (String) Status of the virtual machine.
 One of: `down`, `image_locked`, `migrating`, `not_responding`, `paused`, `powering_down`, `powering_up`, `reboot_in_progress`, `restoring_state`, `saving_state`, `suspended`, `unassigned`, `unknown`, `up`, `wait_for_launch`.